ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ### Custom envelope

-Just like on creation, it is rather simple to insert a custom pattern into the anvelope.
+Just like on creation, it is rather simple to insert a custom pattern into the envelope.
 This is done using the  ``Filter.CustomEnvelope (dataPoints0: List<float * float>) (sampleRate:float) (data:List<float>)`` function.

 For example, to create a simple filter that starts at 0 then rises to the maximum amplitude at the middle of the sound, then falls back to 0: